Submissions to our journal consist of the following components:

 Abbreviations: Define abbreviations upon first appearance in the text.
 Do not use non-standard abbreviations unless they appear at least three times in the text.
 Keep abbreviations to a minimum

 Species names: Write in italics (Write out in full the genus and species, both in the title of the manuscript and at the first mention of an organism in a paper.
-After first mention, the first letter of the genus name followed by the full species name may be used (e.g., H. sapiens).)
+After the first mention, the first letter of the genus name followed by the full species name may be used (e.g., H. sapiens).)

 Genes, mutations, genotypes, and alleles: Write in italics.
 Use the recommended name by consulting the appropriate genetic nomenclature database

-Submitted manuscript should follow the following criteria
+The submitted manuscript should follow the following criteria

-Title should not exceed 250 character length
+The title should not exceed 250 character length

-Specific, Precise, Descriptive and intelligible to readers outside the sphere.
+Specific, Precise, Descriptive, and intelligible to readers outside the sphere.

 Try to avoid Special characters like abbreviations